NVH Terminology/NVH Glossary

 The process of seating the tire to the rim.
 If properly lubricated the bead seating occurs when the tire and wheel are assembled.

-A vibrating object acting upon another object that causes the other object to vibrate.
+A vibrating object acts upon another object that causes the other object to vibrate.

 The path a wave travels before the wave begins to repeat the path again.